Agile Practice Guide: PMI Global Congress Workshop Report

 2a) PM roles that stay the same

-• Overall accountability for project
+• Overall accountability for the project

 • Some level of planning responsibility

-• Some level of leadership, people and resource management responsibility
+• Some level of leadership, people, and resource management responsibility

 • Some level of fiscal authority/responsibility